Please click the book cover to go to a page of questions for Book Groups.

 For twenty years she followed a traditional business career, before seeing the error of her ways and leaving it all behind to pursue her writing full-time.

 She spends her life discussing her plots with the characters in her head and her faithful dogs, who always put the opposing arguments when there are choices to be made.

 Always willing to take on challenges that sensible people regard as impossible, she set up the short story download site Alfie Dog Fiction in 2012.
 During the six years the site ran, she built it to be one of the largest such sites in the world.

 Her hobby is developing the Entlebucher Mountain Dog in the UK and when she brought her beloved Alfie back from Belgium he was only the tenth in the country.

-She started writing Alfie’s Diary as an internet blog the day Alfie arrived to live with her, intending to continue for a year or two.
-It has now run for over ten years and is repeatedly named as one of the top ten pet blogs in the UK.
+She started writing Alfie’s Diary as an internet blog the day Alfie arrived to live with her in 2006, intending to continue for a year or two.
+She doesn’t know when to stop and it is still running.
+It is repeatedly named as one of the top ten pet blogs in the UK.
+Since Alfie crossed the rainbow bridge, the blog has been written by Wilma.
 You can read Alfie’s Diary HERE

-She now lives in North Yorkshire with her husband and dogs Alfie, Shadow, Wilma and Aristotle, the latter being Shadow’s wayward son.
+She now lives in Warwickshire with her husband and dogs Shadow, Wilma and Aristotle, the latter being Shadow’s wayward son.

 She hopes you will enjoy reading her work.

 - Justice Be Damned – Out Now